Casual Academics

 What We Can Offer

-The School recruits for casual academic appointments in Semester 1 and 2.
+The School recruits for casual academic appointments in Semester 1, 2 and Summer.
 The casual rate will vary depending on the type of work completed, which can include marking, tutoring and teaching assistant roles.
 Please view the full list of various UQ casual academic pay scales.

 Initial hours are based upon expected enrolment figures, which often fluctuate in the first few weeks of semester.
 After census date, all hours (particularly marking) is reassessed using census enrolment figures, which means that your allocated hours may increase or decrease depending on the number of students allocated to you at the time the work is undertaken.